 There’s no screen for monitoring/controlling IoT devices, and beyond the cool home screen, the presentation becomes dated.
 You don’t have to add many icons to the home screen, either, before it starts to look cluttered.

 Panasonic’s platform also carries fewer apps than its rivals.
 There’s no Now TV, no BT Sport, no Google Play Movies, and currently no promised Apple TV app support, leaving only Rakuten and Chili as potentially interesting video services beyond the ones listed earlier.

-While Panasonic has just started launching a typically excellent set of OLED TVs, it’s also delivered a startlingly affordable return to LCD form in 2019 with the GX800 series.
+While Panasonic has an excellent set of OLED TVs in its stable, it’s also delivered a startlingly affordable return to LCD form in with the GX800 series.
 These sets deliver vibrant, clean and contrast-rich pictures thanks to Panasonic’s Hollywood-tuned HCX picture processing, a cleverly managed LED backlight system, and support for both HDR10+ and Dolby Vision, meaning you’ll always get the great results from any HDR source you watch.